saraleitexyz/saraleitexyz/README.md

 ![https://github.com/millenniumlurker](./millenniumlurker_github_profile.png)

-I'm a Higher Vocational student in Networked Computer Systems Administration with a strong interest in web design and user experience (UX/UI).
+I'm IT student with a strong interest in web design and user experience (UX/UI).

 My goal is to combine my technical knowledge in IT with my creative skills to design efficient and visually impactful websites.